-There will be three 50-minute, in-class exams and a lecture final.
+There will be three 50 minute in-class exams and a comprehensive lecture final.
 Exact dates for exams will be given at least four days prior to each exam.
-The exam format may be work-out problems, multiplechoice, conceptual, or a combination of the three.
-I will let you know before the exam if you can use calculators.
+The exam format may be work-out problems, multiple-choice, conceptual, or a combination of the three.
+Only one of the listed calculators can be used during the exam.
 The key to the success on the exams is preparation; DO THE HOMEWORK, attend the lectures, read the textbook and make sure you understand it, and ask questions if you don't understand.
 There are no make-up exams.
 If you miss an exam you will get a ZERO for that exam.
 At end of quarter I will take the average of the three in-class exams and replace the lowest with the average.
-You must take ALL four exams in order to replace the lowest exam score by the average of the four scores!
+You must take ALL 3 exams in order to replace the lowest exam score by the average of the 3 exam scores!

-Note: If there is a dispute in the grading of any exam homework, quiz, or exam I will consider looking at them a second time only if it is handed back to me within 2 school days after I return them.
+Note: If there is a dispute in the grading of any quiz or exam I will consider looking at them a second time only if it is handed back to me within 2 school days after I return them.